percona/distmongo-docs/docs/installation.md

     6. Check that you have read and write permissions for the data directory and run `mongod`.

-=== "On Kubernetes"
+=== ":material-kubernetes: On Kubernetes"

     Deploy and run Percona Distribution for MongoDB on Kubernetes with [Percona Operator for MongoDB](https://www.percona.com/software/percona-kubernetes-operators).
 See [Quickstart guides](https://docs.percona.com/percona-operator-for-mongodb/helm.html) for the installation instructions on your favorite Kubernetes flavor.

     To set up monitoring of your Percona Distribution for MongoDB in PMM, see [Set up PMM to monitor MongoDB](https://docs.percona.com/percona-monitoring-and-management/setting-up/client/mongodb.html)

 ## Uninstall Percona Distribution for MongoDB